rayxke/kiritos-classroom/site/content/sks/spring2023/english-debate/assignment1.md

         - Graphics
         - Subtitles
     - Sufficiently satisfies time requirement
-***Friendly reminder: Remember to rehearse your presentation!***
+---
+***Friendly reminder!***

         Don’t be like this at the end of the semester!

 Me: But Teacher I submitted my assignment why is my grade so low?

-Teacher: Did you submit both a rough draft of your argumentative position paper AND the opening statement and rebuttal PPT?
+Teacher: Did you submit both a rough draft of your argumentative position paper AND a PPT of the opening statement and rebuttal?
 Did your PPT include the recorded audio?
 Was your PPT a wall of text?